farice/ARShooter/CONTRIBUTING.md

 Fork the repository and make changes on your fork in a feature branch:

 - If it's a bug fix branch, name it XXXX-bug_description where XXXX is the GitHub issue number.
-- If it's a feature branch, create an enhancement issue, and name it XXXX-enhancement_description where XXXX is the number of the issue.
+- If it's a feature branch, create an enhancement issue, and name it XXXX-enhancement_description where XXXX is the GitHub issue number.

 Update the documentation when creating or modifying features.